kfelter/kfelter.github.io/README.md

 Megaphone is a leader in technology supporting podcasts.
 I am the lead developer on the backend services that support audio streaming and dynamic advertisement insertion.

-* migrated audio data services from heroku with a managed cdn to kubernetes on bare metal
+* Migrated audio data services from heroku with a managed cdn to kubernetes on bare metal
-* improved audio delivery architecture using golang/nginx/docker/kubernetes
+* Improved audio delivery architecture using golang/nginx/docker/kubernetes
-* added features to the advertisement delivery service written in golang
+* Added features to the advertisement delivery service written in golang
-* setup CI/CD pipelines to automate testing and deployment of code updates
+* Setup CI/CD pipelines to automate testing and deployment of code updates
-* debugged large systems
+* Debugged large systems
-* mentored junior golang developers through PRs and 1 on 1 meetings
+* Mentored junior golang developers through PRs and 1 on 1 meetings

 ### Decipher Technology Studios
 Software Engineer (Golang) 11/2018 - 09/2019

 Decipher used the envoy proxy along with golang plugins to create a tool to manage a service mesh architecture.
 They also created a product to encrypt blobs of data before uploading encrypted blobs to s3, along with a complex authorization solution.
 I worked on the authorization solution for the data encryption product.

-* api integration using golang to write and consume restful apis
+* Api integration using golang to write and consume restful apis
-* wrote a service to generate and sign jwt tokens with complex authorization structures using lisp
+* Wrote a service to generate and sign jwt tokens with complex authorization structures using lisp
-* created and maintained CI/CD pipeline written in circleci YAML
+* Created and maintained CI/CD pipeline written in circleci YAML
-* dockerized golang applications for deployments using kubernetes
+* Dockerized golang applications for deployments using kubernetes

 ### Blackstone Technology Group
 Software Engineer (Golang) 07/2017 - 11/2018

 Blackstone was a government contracting agency that helped US DHS with all cloud applications and technology.

-* integrated AWS EC2 api, keycloak, Ansible, and Terraform to create a product that helped migrate DHS applications to the AWS cloud
+* Integrated AWS EC2 api, keycloak, Ansible, and Terraform to create a product that helped migrate DHS applications to the AWS cloud
-* wrote go code to integrate the services into a single api
+* Wrote go code to integrate the services into a single api
-* wrote Angular/Typescript to consume the api and be a full stack application
+* Wrote Angular/Typescript to consume the api and be a full stack application
-* integrated hashicorp products into the EC2 instances like consul and vault
+* Integrated hashicorp products into the EC2 instances like consul and vault

 ## Education History